Crell/AttributeUtils/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](http://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

+- **Be functional** - This library leverages [`Crell/fp`](https://www.github.com/Crell/fp) for easier functional-programming-style code.
+Please be consistent and do the same whenever possible.
+For instance, don't use a `foreach()` loop when a map or filter would be clearer at communicating intent.

 ## Running Tests